Zugz0Wang/Competitive-Programming-Playground/README.md

 - Independently solved (read the follow up); 20230717

 First reverse the number list, and then add them up with a carry number.

 ---

+## Leetcode.456.
+132 Pattern

+- Learned from solution; 20230929

+The solution was pretty elegent.
+It's hard to intuitively figure out why that solution is always correct.
+You update the cached third element if you find a bigger one.
+Return true when you find a number smaller than the cached third.
+I might be back to rethink this.

+---